Macau Light Rapid Transit: Under construction

+Planning or proposed

 Rolling stock

-The LRT uses Mitsubishi Heavy Industries Crystal Mover APM vehicles with rubber tyres running on concrete tracks.
+The LRT uses Mitsubishi Heavy Industries Crystal Mover APM vehicles with rubber tyres running on concrete tracks, similar to the Singapore LRT.
 Mitsubishi supplied 55 two-car trains that are fully automated (driverless) and utilize a rubber-tyred APM system.
 They have a capacity of up to 476 passengers.
 The car is named Ocean Cruiser.

 The Macau government ordered 110 carriages in March 2011, and an additional 48 carriages in January 2014, for a total of 158 carriages in two batches.
 However, in May 2018, the Macau authorities cancelled the contract to purchase an additional 48 carriages from Mitsubishi Heavy Industries and were required to compensate 360 million patacas.

-Construction

-The estimated construction cost for Phase 1 (with 21 stations) was revised in June 2011 from MOP 7.5 billion (about US$933 million) to MOP 11 billion (about US$1,370 million) including MOP 360 million for studies, MOP 4.9 billion for rolling stock and MOP 5.74 billion for construction.
-The project will be financed by the Government of Macau and is scheduled to take about 48 months to complete.
-Construction of the Taipa section of Phase 1 started in late February 2012.

-Six design packages have been awarded, and the open tenders were expected to be published by October 2011, starting by the Taipa packages C250 and C260.

-On 19 January 2015, the Third Special Audit Report on the First Phase of the Light Rail Transit System was published by the Commission of Audit, which indicated that the construction of the Macau Light Rail Transit was delayed by 883 days.

-Power source

-To power up the operation of the LRT, CEM built two primary substations.

-Stations

-Taipa line

-The initial phase of Taipa Line has 11 stations with three planned extensions.